sprenge/django-group-user-mngt/README.md

 django-group-user-mngt
 ======================

-Manage groups and users using jtable
+Manage groups and users using jquery jtable

 settings.py
 -----------